Skip to main content

 Mario vs. Donkey Kong is a Game Boy Advance sequel to one of the Game Boy's best games: Donkey Kong.
 It spawned two DS sequels (and a couple mini-games), but it has more in common with its 8-bit monochrome predecessor.

 The main part of Mario vs. Donkey Kong plays almost exactly like Donkey Kong '94.
 Mario has the same robust set of moves, including a handstand and backward somersault.
 He navigates easy puzzle-platforming levels.
 Every stage has two parts.
 In the former, Mario must find the key and take it to the door.
 If he sets the key down for more than twelve seconds, it returns to where it began.
-Once he goes through the door, Mario enters the second half.
-He must reach and pick up the Mini Mario toy (see below).
+The door leads to the second half of the stage.
+Mario must reach and pick up the Mini Mario toy (see below).
 Various classic Mario villains get in his way, such as shy guys, spear guys (from Yoshi's Island), thwomps, thwimps, ninjis, snapjaws, and bob-ombs, as well as some new ones, like ramrams (rhinoceri).
-The usual Donkey Kong fare abound: vines, ladders, platforms, switches, spikes and trampolines.
+The usual Donkey Kong fare abound: vines, ladders, platforms, switches, spikes, and spring boards.
 One of the only changes compared to the Game Boy game is that, instead of collecting Pauline's parasol, hat, and purse, the bonus items are red, blue, and yellow presents.
-If you get all three, you play one of two simple reflex games to have a chance to win 1 or more extra lives.
+If you get all three, you play one of two simple reflex games to have a chance to win extra lives.

 The plot is that Donkey Kong, entranced by a commercial for Mario toys, breaks into the Mario Toy Company and steals all the Mini Marios.
 It's up to Mario to get them back.
-The game consists of six worlds of eight levels each: Mario Toy Company, DK jungle, fire mountain, spooky house, mystic forest, and twilight city.
+The game consists of six worlds: Mario Toy Company, DK jungle, fire mountain, spooky house, mystic forest, and twilight city.

 The seventh level of each world plays differently.
 Mario must guide all the Mini Marios through the stage, picking up the letters T, O, and Y along the way, and finally ending in a chest they hop inside.
 The Mini Marios follow him automatically, like lemmings.
 Even if Mario is on a higher or lower platform, they always move in his direction.
-They cannot climb ladders, but they can jump and, importantly, bounce on trampolines.
+They cannot climb ladders, but they can jump and, importantly, bounce on spring boards.
 While controlling Mario, you must be careful not to lead them into ditches, spikes, or enemies.
-(The DS sequels to this game consist entirely of Mini Mario levels, abandoning the traditional Donkey Kong play entirely.)
-The eighth level of each world is a battle against Donkey Kong.
-Each of these plays a little differently, though they all involve throwing barrels or trash cans at DK.
+The eighth level is always a boss-battle against Donkey Kong.
+Each plays a little differently, though they all involve throwing barrels or trash cans at DK.
 For each Mini Mario rescued in the previous stage, Mario can suffer one hit from DK.

 Once you beat the game, a "plus" mode unlocks.
 The stages are the same, but now one Mini Mario follows Mario at all times.
-In addition, if you get a good enough score on each level in the standard game, you unlock twelve bonus expert levels!
-This brings the total number of levels up to 60, which is on the short side compared to Donkey Kong 94's 100!
+In addition, if you get a good enough score on each level in the standard game, you unlock twelve bonus, expert levels.
+These ones do take a little thought to figure out and are also more reflex-testing.
+They bring the total number of levels to 60, which is still on the short side compared to Donkey Kong 94's 100!

-The background music is fine.
+The background music is kind of jazzy and sounds all right.
 The sprites use a faux-3D style like Donkey Kong Country, which I don't like.
-As much as I like the Mini Mario levels, this game didn't make nearly as big an impact on me as Donkey Kong '94 did.
-But I was a kid back then: now I'm playing a middle-aged man who is a little harder to impress, especially with the embarassment of video-game riches we now have.
-I am sure plenty of kids who played Mario vs. Donkey Kong twenty years ago had as great a time with it as I did with the original 30 years ago.
+As much as I like the Mini Mario levels, this game didn't make as big an impact on me as Donkey Kong '94 did.
+But I was a kid back then: now I'm a middle-aged man who is harder to impress, especially with the embarrassment of video-game riches today.
+I am sure plenty of kids who played Mario vs. Donkey Kong twenty years ago had as great a time with it as I did with DK '94 30 years ago.

 Grade: B+